SteveMcGrath/ttrpg/earthdawn-amon.md

 |   1    | Can spend karma on any test to craft/repair
 |   2    | +1 to Mystic defense
 |   3    | Can spend karma on recovery tests
-|   4    | +1 to Phtsical Defence, Gain Wound Balance, Increase Death by 6, Unconcious by 5
+|   4    | +1 to Physical Defence, Gain Wound Balance, Increase Death by 6, Unconcious by 5

 ## Other Talents